/

 CRM vendors use databases like Oracle, MS SQL Server, Azure SQL, and PostgreSQL.

-For businesses, the ease of extracting data from the database is more important than the type of database used.
+For businesses, the ease of extracting data from the database is often more important than the type of database used.

 A CRM vendor should provide a native or third-party solution for moving your data to a database you control.